 Column 1b: Enter the total cost and charges above the monthly outlier threshold for patients without certain conditions.

 Column 2a: Enter the total cost and charges at or below the monthly outlier threshold for patients with Certain Conditions 1.

 Column 2b: Enter the total cost and charges above the monthly outlier threshold for patients with Certain Conditions 1.

-Column 3a: Enter the total cost and charges at or below the monthly outlier threshold for patients with Certain Conditions 2.

-Column 3b: Enter the total cost and charges above the monthly outlier threshold for patients with Certain Conditions 2.

-Column 4a: Enter the total cost and charges at or below the monthly outlier threshold for patients with Certain Conditions 3.

-Column 4b: Enter the total cost and charges above the monthly outlier threshold for patients with Certain Conditions 3.